-All required settings for operation can be executed via a password protected WebGUI, also giving an overview of the status of the module 8030NTC.
+All required settings for operation can be executed via a password protected WebGUI, also giving an overview of the status of the Board 7279(RC).

-• Automatic handling of the leap second
+Automatic handling of the leap second

-Should a leap second in the UTC time be announced by the Time Server, this is recognized by the Network Time Client Module 8030NTC and the leap second is automatically inserted into the time information.
+Should a leap second in the UTC time be announced by the Time Server, this is recognized by the Board 7279(RC) and the leap second will automatically be inserted into the time information.

-• Superior Security
+Superior Security